bearby-wallet/bearby-extension/README.md

-# MasPay Browser Extension
+# BearBy Browser Extension

-MasPay is Web3 wallet for iteraction with massa chain.
+BearBy is Web3 wallet for iteraction with massa chain.

 ## Developing
 ```bash